 Having grown up being taught to “try everything once” I have never been a fussy eater, and with a chef for a Dad I quickly learnt to love cooking, and love eating even more.

-After putting up with it for months I finally went to the doctors for multiple tests and the doctors diagnosed me with a hiatus hernia.
-I was told that this was a common illness and could usually be managed by following a strict FODMAP diet.
+After putting up with it for months I finally went to the doctors for multiple tests and the doctors diagnosed me with a hiatus hernia and IBS.
+I was told that both were common and could usually be managed by following a strict FODMAP diet.

 After trying to fight following what I thought was the most restrictive diet in the world I soon gave in, and found that my symptoms were relieved within weeks.
 It wasn’t easy in the slightest, and one slip up put me out for days, but nearly four years in I have finally managed to almost master having a happy tum!

 My life has always revolved around food (constantly thinking about when my next meal will be!) so I haven’t had to adapt too majorly there, but having to miss out on my favourites like cheesy garlic bread, spag bol, fish and chips (I could go on) has been difficult and frustrating to say the least.